Tsepon W. D. Shakabpa

-Shakabpa Wangchuk Deden (January 11, 1907 – February 23, 1989), better known as Tsepon W. D. Shakabpa, was a Tibetan nobleman, scholar, statesman and former Finance Minister of the government of Tibet.
+Shakabpa Wangchuk Deden (January 11, 1907 – February 23, 1989), better known as Tsepon W. D. Shakabpa, was a Tibetan nobleman, scholar, historian, statesman and former Finance Minister of the government of Tibet.

 Biography

-Tsepon Shakabpa was born in Lhasa Tibet.
-His father, Laja Tashi Phuntsok Shakabpa was a senior lay official in charge of the government treasury, and the steward of Lhasa.
+Tsepon Shakabpa was born in Lhasa, Tibet.
+His father Laja Tashi Phuntsok Shakabpa was a senior lay official in charge of the government treasury, and the steward of Lhasa.
 His father's brother was Trimon Norbu Wangyal, who became the most influential minister in the cabinet of the 13th Dalai Lama.
 His mother was Samdup Dolma, from the Ngodrupding family.
 The third Reting Gyalpo Ngawang Yeshe Tsultrim Gyaltsen was born into the Ngodrupding family, and ruled Tibet as Regent from 1845 to 1862.
 His mother's older brother was Lonchen Changkyim, one of the group of three Prime Ministers during the reign of the 13th Dalai Lama.
 The younger brother of his mother, was Ngoshi Jampa Thuwang, personal physician of the 13th Dalai Lama.
-Both his maternal uncles accompanied the Great 13th into exile to India in 1910.
+Both his maternal uncles accompanied the 13th Dalai Lama into exile to India in 1910.
 Shakabpa joined the Government at the age of 23 in 1930, as an official of the Treasury.

 He was appointed Minister of Finance in 1939, a position he held until 1950.
-His paternal uncle Trimon, who had participated in the tripartite negotiations between Great Britain, China and Tibet in 1914, strongly encouraged him to take up an interest in Tibetan history.
+His paternal uncle Trimon, who had participated in the tripartite negotiations between Great Britain, China and Tibet in 1914, encouraged him to take up an interest in Tibetan history.
 Trimon in 1931, handed him many documents he had personally collected from the Simla Accord negotiations, in order to counter the Chinese narrative accounts concerning his country.